-The time it takes to close escrow can vary from a few days for all-cash buyers to a few weeks for buyers who need to obtain a loan… or longer, if the buyer isn’t ready to move.
-This post will explain what happens during escrow and will explain several things that can impact your escrow closing timeline.
+The time it takes to close can vary from a few days for all-cash buyers to a few weeks for buyers who need to obtain a loan… or longer, if the buyer isn’t ready to move.
+This post will explain what happens during the closing process and will explain several things that can impact your closing timeline.

-The buyer and seller always agree to an escrow timeline before they finalize the offer.
-Sellers have the option to accept whatever escrow timeline works for them, though there are a few things to keep in mind.
+The buyer and seller always agree to an closing timeline before they finalize the offer.
+Sellers have the option to accept whatever closing timeline works for them, though there are a few things to keep in mind.

 In today’s environment, it can be difficult for a buyer to get a loan approved and funded in fewer than 30 days, as banks and appraisers simply do not work that quickly.
 While less optimal for the seller, a 45-day closing period allows a friendlier pace for the buyer and loan officer.
 That said, as the seller you can always insist on 30 days and then allow extra time if and when needed.
 If the buyer is obtaining a non-conventional loan, such as an FHA or VA loan, the timeline could increase.